-As of December 31, 2016, we had an aggregate amount of \$389.4 million in cash, cash equivalents and short term deposits, as compared to \$205.6 million as of December 31, 2015.
-The main cash activities during the year ended December 31, 2016 included: \$327.5 million cash generated from operating activities; \$169.1 million net proceeds received from issuance of non-convertible Series G debentures and from other debt; \$38.8 million net proceeds received from exercise of warrants and options; \$217.5 million invested in property and equipment and of \$7.9 million proceeds received from sales of equipment; \$132.0 million debt repaid (including the early repayment of the Israeli banks' loans of approximately \$78.1 million); \$2.6 million dividend paid to Panasonic by TPSCo; \$13.0 million invested in long-term deposit and other investments; and \$5.6 million was the effect of JPY foreign exchange rate change (which has been mostly offset by a similar impact on the Japanese loans' balance).
+As of December 31, 2017, we had an aggregate amount of \$446.0 million in cash, cash equivalents and short term deposits, as compared to \$389.4 million as of December 31, 2016.
+The main cash activities during the year ended December 31, 2017 included: \$355.6 million positive cash flow generated from operating activities; \$31.3 million proceeds received from exercise of warrants and options, net; \$164.7 million invested in property and equipment, net of \$20.0 million of proceeds received from sales of equipment and \$2.9 million Israeli investment grant received; \$114.7 million invested in marketable securities, net; and \$50.3 million debt repaid.

-As of December 31, 2016, outstanding principal amount of bank loans was \$166.4 million, of which \$31.9 million was presented as short term.
-As of such date, we had an aggregate principal amount of \$186.2 million in debentures on our balance sheet, of which \$6.2 million were presented as short-term.
-As of December 31, 2016, we presented a carrying amount of \$165.0 of bank loans and \$169.2 million of debentures in our balance sheets.
+As of December 31, 2017, the outstanding principal amount of bank loans was \$138.2 million with carrying amount of \$137.2 million presented in the balance sheet, of which \$49.6 million was presented as short term.
+As of such date, we had an aggregate principal amount of \$193.3 million outstanding debentures with \$181.7 million carrying amount of debentures presented in our balance sheet, of which \$58.3 million were presented as a current maturity.

-Recent Financing Transactions
+Recent Financing Transactions- Capital Leases